Paths to Certification

 - Credential/licensure: This requirement may be met prior to and/or during the 36 to 60 month certification period.

-- Continuing education: Fifty percent (50%) of the required continuing education hours may be met prior to the beginning the 36 to 60 month certification period, but at least 50% of the required continuing education hours must be met during the 36 to 60 month certification period.
+- Continuing education: Fifty percent (50%) of the required continuing education hours may be met prior to the beginning of the 36 to 60 month certification period, but at least 50% of the required continuing education hours must be met during the 36 to 60 month certification period.

 - A formal written description of auditory-verbal practice: This requirement must be completed during the 36 to 60 month certification period and is typically completed as part of the application process.